Last Updated on

-In the morning, soft piano music plays as you nibble on skewered fruit, homemade granola, mason-jar-yogurt, and muffins; a “modern Continental” breakfast that comes comp with the room.
-Take your bites to the central communal central table – a pitted, rough-hewn plank reclaimed from the hotel owner’s shipyard – or to any of the cool seating in the open lobby.
+In the morning, soft piano music plays as you nibble on skewered fruit, homemade granola, mason-jar-yogurt, and muffins.
+This “modern Continental” breakfast comes comp with the room.
+Take your bites to the central communal central table – a pitted, rough-hewn plank reclaimed from the hotel owner’s shipyard – or to any of the cool areas in the open lobby.

 Rooms from $169 to $509 (low to high season, small to large room) include afternoon wine and nibble, “Modern Continental” breakfast.

 Both the Stephen Taber and Schooner Ladona cruise out of Rockland Maine.
 For an authentic sailing experience with 5-star meals and wine, book a Windjamming trip on either one.
 This is another Maven Favorite – read all about it here.